HIST 101. Western Civilization I. 3 Credits.

 This class reinforces the skills introduced in HIST 240 through intensive student-centered approach to the study of the past.
 The class centers upon refining individual skills in informational literacy, critical thinking and both written and oral communication through a series of focused readings, discussions and projects.
 Prerequisite: HIST 240.
 On demand.

 HIST 349.
 The Origins of Modern War.
 3 Credits.

 The course examines the military, social and technological developments that lead to the emergence of the modern way of war in the nineteenth century, from the advent of firearms and professional armies at the end of the middle ages, through the "Gunpowder Revolution" and the rise of the nation state, to the foundations of European global military dominance and the "nation at war" of the French Revolution and Napoleon.
-F, odd years.
+On demand.